MHickey2/EssenChelle-Oils/TESTING.md

 **Testing:**
 - The title, content and nav links reflect the theme of the site

-This is subjective in nature, I do believe this has been achieved though.
+This is subjective in nature, but I do believe this has been achieved though.

+Test Passed &#x2611;

 **3. View a collection of Products that are available for sale.**
 - The Products for sale are displayed clearly on the product pages.

 **Testing**
-- The Products are showing correctly in the product pages and they can be displayed using a host of different sorting criteria.
+- The Products are showing correctly in the various product pages and they can be displayed using a host of different sorting criteria. (see future user story)

 Test Passed &#x2611;